Blurb about why Forefront rocks, caption for photo

 Census 2030

-Forefront is committed to supporting full participation in the decennial Census.
+As part of our firm commitment to supporting democracy and civic engagement, Forefront strongly supports full participation in the decennial Census.
 2030 Census planning is actively underway.
 We continue meeting regularly with US Census Bureau staff and key partners from our statewide effort in 2020.
 In recent years, Forefront joined other stakeholders across the US in recommending specific improvements to the standards for federal data on race and ethnicity, and we submitted comments to the Census Bureau’s Federal Register Notice on how to improve for 2030.
+The legal, safety, communication, and operational challenges facing us for 2030 are significant; funding and organizing must begin in earnest in 2026.

 Looking Back at 2020